Marketing A Medical Practice: Cultivating Patients Through Digital Marketing

-What are the digital marketing strategies that are making a difference in medical practice patient acquisition and engagement?
+What are the digital marketing strategies that are making a difference in medical practice patient acquisition and patient engagement?
 And how can medical practices make real human connections with patients through digital marketing?
 Read on for these answers.

 Digital Marketing Backdrop

 This chart from We Are Social and Hootsuite underscores just how pervasive mobile, internet and social media use has become – spurred on by the events of this past year.
 As a percent of the worlds population of 7.83 billion at the start of 2021:

 - Mobile usage equated to 66.6 percent of the world’s total population

 - Internet usage equated to 59.5 percent of the world’s total population

 - Social media equated to more than 53 percent of the world’s total population, growing by 490 million over the past 12 months

 As mobile has become our first screen (accounting for a greater amount of people’s time than live TV), users around the world spend more than 4 hours a day using their phones.
 70 percent of all usage comes from time spent in social and communications apps (45 percent) and time spent in video and entertainment apps (26 percent).